Lkeurentjes/Advent_of_code/2024/README.md

       coordinates for all boxes in their final positions.
     - For part 2, expand the grid and implement a double-box handling mechanism.
 Simulate movements and calculate the updated GPS sum for all boxes, including scaled-up representations.
+- Day 16 - Reindeer Maze
+    - For part 1, implement Dijkstra's algorithm to find the lowest possible cost to navigate a maze, considering the cost of movement and turning.
+    - For part 2, backtrack through the shortest paths to determine the number of unique tiles visited in the cheapest route, ensuring all possible directions are accounted for.

 # todo